pozsarzs/modshell/README.md

 On exit, the command line history, echo mode and colors are preserved.

+The program also has basic file and directory management commands.

 **Script operations**

 The script on the disc can be loaded into the already running program and